 - Serve hot with white rice.

-NOTE: If you want to cut down on the fat, you could skip the frying (Step 3) and just serve the stew as is, though some traditionalists swear that frying the meat makes the adobo taste better.
+NOTE: You could skip frying the meat (Step 3) and just serve the adobo as is, though some traditionalists swear that frying the meat makes your adobo taste better.
+I usually skip frying.